• Skip to primary navigation

 To make the frosting and frost the cake:

-2. Peel and dice the sweet potatoes.
+2. Peel and dice the sweet potatoes, then boil until fork-tender.

-4. Drain the sweet potatoes and allow them to cool completely.
+3. Drain and allow to cool completely.

 To decorate the cake: